shirhatti/EntityFramework.Docs/ef/modeling/required-optional.md

 By convention, a property whose CLR type can contain null will be configured as optional (`string`, `int?`, `byte[]`, etc.).
 Properties whose CLR type cannot contain null will be configured as required (`int`, `decimal`, `bool`, etc.).

+> [!NOTE]
-Note: A property whose CLR type cannot contain null cannot be configured as optional.
+> A property whose CLR type cannot contain null cannot be configured as optional.
 The property will always be considered required by Entity Framework.

 ## Data Annotations